 Then add the ground walnuts and chickpeas.
 Cover with a lid and cook for 5 minutes.

 The sauce will thicken.
-Then add the chickpeas and let the sauce simmer for a minute.
+Then add the stock and let the sauce simmer for a minute.
 And that’s the sauce ready!

 To plate, pour the sauce with the chickpeas and all in shallow bowls, top with roasted aubergine/eggplant and sprinkle with fresh pomegranate seeds, walnuts, and fresh cilantro/coriander leaves.